D5YhtS0ofv/iot-python/samples/bluemixZoneDemo/README.md

-#Bluemix Zone Demo
+#Bluemix Solutions Demo
 Sample application demonstrating how to send events to the cloud from a device and process them in an application.
-The application demonstrates one approach to delegating access to sensor data in the IOT Foundation to users of a backend application utilising an IOT Foundation API key.
+The application demonstrates one approach to delegating access to sensor data in the Internet of Things service to users of a backend application using an Internet of Things service API key.

-See the demo application running live: http://iot-demo.mybluemix.net/

 You can also see the demo application running in the IBM Bluemix Internet of Things solutions page https://console.ng.bluemix.net/solutions/iot